Revolutionary Science

 Cancer Immunotherapy

 Immunotherapies use the body’s own disease-fighting immune system to kill cancer cells.
 In 25 percent of cases, the results are lifesaving.
 Immunotherapies have already improved outcomes in several cancer types: melanoma, Hodgkin lymphoma, leukemia, lung, kidney, bladder, head and neck, liver, Merkel cell, and gastrointestinal cancers.
 Dana-Farber has been at the forefront of these advances.
-To extend the powerful benefits of immunotherapies to more patients, The campaign seeks funds to advance a comprehensive precision immunotherapy initiative.
-Funds will speed efforts to answer the biggest unanswered questions in this field: why does immunotherapy work for some patients and not others?
-Can...
+Funds raised through The Dana-Farber Campaign will help us extend the powerful benefits of immunotherapies to more patients by speeding our efforts to answer the biggest unanswered questions in this field, including: why does immunotherapy work for some patients and not others?
+Can side effects...

 Immunotherapies use the body’s own disease-fighting immune system to kill cancer cells.
 In 25 percent of cases, the results are lifesaving.
 Immunotherapies have already improved outcomes in several cancer types: melanoma, Hodgkin lymphoma, leukemia, lung, kidney, bladder, head and neck, liver, Merkel cell, and gastrointestinal cancers.
 Dana-Farber has been at the forefront of these advances.

-To extend the powerful benefits of immunotherapies to more patients, The campaign seeks funds to advance a comprehensive precision immunotherapy initiative.
-Funds will speed efforts to answer the biggest unanswered questions in this field: why does immunotherapy work for some patients and not others?
+Funds raised through The Dana-Farber Campaign will help us extend the powerful benefits of immunotherapies to more patients by speeding our efforts to answer the biggest unanswered questions in this field, including: why does immunotherapy work for some patients and not others?
 Can side effects be reduced?
 How do we combine immunotherapies with other treatments to improve survival rates?
 And how do we treat all cancers with immunotherapies?

 We will expand our therapeutic cancer vaccine efforts, which can stimulate the immune system to recognize and kill cancer cells.
 Our research has already spurred development of one personalized cancer vaccine approach, first tested by Dana-Farber in patients with melanoma.
 Called NeoVax, this methodology is now being tested here in glioblastoma, kidney cancer, and ovarian cancer.
 Our goal is to discover new ways to maximize this vaccine’s effect and make it an option for treating many different cancers.